jbguelaud/Jbguelaud/README.md

 By doing this, I was able to discover a world that interests me enormously.
 During my studies I was able to do various internships as a Business Developer, but now I would like to move towards the profession of Product Manager

-If you are interested in my profile, or if you simply have questions about my career, please contact me via Linkedin. 😊
+If you are interested in my profile, or if you simply have questions about my experience, please contact me via Linkedin. 😊